Scientific Advisory Committee

 Craig Gedye

 Associate Professor Craig Gedye is a medical oncologist and cancer researcher.
-He works for people with melanoma, brain, prostate, bladder and kidney cancers at the Calvary Mater Newcastle, and is the Director of the HMRI Clinical Trials Unit.
+He works for people with melanoma, brain, prostate, bladder and kidney cancers.
 His research focuses on complexity and heterogeneity in cancer – why are cancers different between different people; why are cancers cells different to each other; what does this mean for each person’s treatment?
 This challenging problem spans projects across the research spectrum, from patient experience, through clinical trials, translational biomarkers and questions in basic science.
 Craig is privileged to lead several national cancer clinical trials for the ANZUP and COGNO cancer trials groups, chairs the ANZUP Renal Cell Cancer Subcommittee, is a member of the Mark Hughes Scientific Advisory Committee, HNEHLD Clinical Trials Ethics Subcommittee, COGNO Scientific Advisory Committee and ANZUP Cancer Trials Scientific Advisory Committee.

 Dickon Hayne

 Professor Dickon Hayne is a urologic surgeon who leads urological research and education in urology, at the University of Western Australia.
-He is Head of Urology for the South Metropolitan Health Service in WA and is lead clinician for the Urological Tumour Collaborative of the WA Cancer and Palliative care Network (WACPCN).
-Dickon Chairs the Bladder Urothelial and Penile (BUP) Cancer Sub-committee of ANZUP, is an SAC member, leads the BCGMM, ZipUp and SUBDUE trials and is widely engaged in ANZUPs other subcommittees, trials and activities.
+He is Head of Urology for the South Metropolitan Health Service in WA.
+Dickon Chairs the Bladder Urothelial and Penile (BUP) Cancer Sub-committee of ANZUP, is a SAC member, leads the BCG+MM, ZipUp and SUBDUE trials and is widely engaged in ANZUP's other subcommittees, trials and activities.
 His major clinical and research interests are urological cancer, in particular bladder cancer.

 Lisa Horvath